AgOSS-Project/AgOSS-Data-Gatherer/README.md

 # exists.
 Export still writes a single control_pool_reviewed.json covering
 # every wave's accepted repos.
 ```

-Every candidate carries a `"wave"` field through to the final exported pool,
-so the two waves' contributions can be reported and audited separately in
-the paper (e.g. "N repos added via a follow-up wave targeting the Ruby/Rails
-community-platform niche") rather than blending invisibly into "the control
-pool."
-Unlike the original wave's search, later waves' *unreviewed*
-intermediate files (`control_candidates_expansion*.json`,
-`control_candidates_ruby*.json`, and their triaged/JS-sidecar counterparts)
-are gitignored the same way the original wave's are — only the final
-`control_pool_reviewed.json` is committed.

 **Step 3 is required, not optional, for `python main.py`.** The matched-
 comparison analysis is gated on an explicit human-reviewed pool: `main.py`